Vasily Orlov: Work as personnel reserve of the Russian president

 In December 2014, Vasily Orlov joined with Aleksandr Kozlov, (at that time the mayor of Blagoveshchensk), in the reserve of management personnel under the patronage of the Russian president.
 However, in the updated list of the reserve in 2016, Orlov was no longer listed, instead of him from Amur officials, in addition to Kozlov, the list included Deputy Governor of the Amur Region Andrey Donets.

 Governor of Amur Oblast

 On 30 May 2018, Russian President Vladimir Putin held a working meeting with Vasily Orlov.
 On that part, he announced the decision to appoint him, in connection with the early termination of the powers of the governor of the Amur region, Aleksandr Kozlov, temporarily acting as the governor of the Amur Oblast, issuing an appropriate decree.

 Soon, he expressed his willingness to take part in the election of the governor of the region, which should be held 9 September 2018.

 Family

 He is married, and has two daughters (the oldest was born in 2004, the youngest was born in 2018).

+Sanctions

+In July 2022, following the Russian invasion of Ukraine, Orlov was sanctioned by the United Kingdom as he was one of the Russian officials supporting the Russian proxy administrations within the Russian-occupied territories of Ukraine.
+In August 2022, he was included in the sanctions list of Canada as one of the "close associates of the Russian government who are complicit in the Russian aggression against Ukraine."

+In October 2022, he was sanctioned by Ukraine due to him being "the head of a state body that supported / encouraged / publicly approved the policy of the Russian Federation aimed at conducting military operations and genocide of the civilian population in Ukraine."
+In February 2023, the Office of Foreign Assets Control of the United States Department of the Treasury added Orlov to the Specially Designated Nationals and Blocked Persons List due to his involvement in the enforcement of the conscription of Russian citizens in response to the 2022 mobilization order during the invasion.

+For similar reasons, he is included in the sanctions lists of Australia and New Zealand.